NFL Football Pro '99: Reception

 PC Accelerator gave the game a score of zero, calling it "the worst piece of sports software we have ever seen in a shrink-wrapped box.
 It should never have left the building, and the decision to send it out to stores will stick with Sierra Sports for the next few years.
 And deservedly so."
+Computer Games Magazine refused a review, instead writing an article detailing its bugs, highlighting the odd plays which included many field goal formations but few pass plays.